drivendataorg/zamba/docs/slowstart-cli.md

 prediction.
 The model that is shipped with `zamba` is able to process within memory (assuming reasonably large modern memory of ~16 GB).
 If a custom model is being used, it may be necessary to point `zamba` to a mounted drive or some other large-capacity directory.
+By default this uses the operating system's temporary directory.

 #### --proba_threshold FLOAT

-This is a `FLOAT` number, e.g., `0.64` corresponding to the probability threshold beyond which an animal is considered to be present in the video being analyzed.
+For advanced uses, you may want the algorithm to be more or less sensitive to if a species is present.
+This parameter is a `FLOAT` number, e.g., `0.64` corresponding to the probability threshold beyond which an animal is considered to be present in the video being analyzed.

 By default no threshold is passed, `proba_threshold=None`.
-This yields raw class probabilities for each species in each video.
-If a threshold is passed, then the final prediction [Pandas `DataFrame`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html) is subjected to a boolean operation
-`DataFrame >= proba_threshold`, so that all class values become `0` (`False`) or `1` (`True`).
+This will return a probability from 0-1 for each species that could occur in each video.
+If a threshold is passed, then the final prediction value returned for each class is `probability >= proba_threshold`, so that all class values become `0` (`False`, the species does not appear) or `1` (`True`, the species does appear).

 #### --output_class_names

 Setting this option to `True` yields the most concise output `zamba` is capable of.
-The highest species probability in a video is taken to be the _only_ species in that video, and the output returned simply shows the video name and the name of the species (or `blank`) with the highest class probability.
+The highest species probability in a video is taken to be the _only_ species in that video, and the output returned is simply the video name and the name of the species (or `blank`) with the highest class probability.
 See the [Quickstart](quickstart.html) for example usage.